The production process from strip steel to steel pipes

 It is not always about producing a perfectly round pipe.
 It is also possible to make pipes with a different cross-section.
 In the profiling installation, the round pipe that has been produced is then brought into the desired profile by roller sets.
 This may, for example, be a square or rectangular, a flat or elliptical-oval, tunnel or trapezoidal cross-section.

 After welding, an endless round pipe or profile pipe is obtained.
 This can be cut to the desired length for the customer.
 A flying saw is used for this.
 This is a trailing saw that receives the ‘cut’ command when the equipment sends it.
-The lengths can vary from 5 to 12 metres.
+The lengths can vary from 5 to 12 meters.
 The cut pipes are mechanically removed from the line of the welding machine by the ejector, which is electronically coupled to the disco controller.
 The disco controller then selects the pipes for quality and ejects where necessary.

 Steel in the annealing furnace

 A part of the produced pipe still has to undergo an annealing process in order to compensate for the stresses.
-The exiting pipe therefore slides in 12-metre long pieces into a 60-metre annealing furnace.
+The exiting pipe therefore slides in 12-meter long pieces into a 60-meter annealing furnace.
 Here, the pipes are heated to a temperature of 960°C. In a pass-through annealing furnace, there are 35 round chambers, which are placed in sequence.
 In each chamber, there are 280 burners that are fired by natural gas, where each burner can burn about 7 m³ of gas per hour.
 An attempt is made to reduce this gas consumption by preheating the combustion air with the heat from the combustion gases already present.
 Normally, they would leave the chamber, but in many cases, they can be used.
 After the pass-flow annealing furnace, the pipe is brought to the desired diameter in a stretch-reducing roller.
-After cooling on an almost infinitely cool bed, cutting is done to trade lengths of 6 metres.
+After cooling on an almost infinitely cool bed, cutting is done to trade lengths of 6 meters.